allanpinecone/namespace_sync/README.md

 # Pinecone Namespace Sync

 A self-hosted companion for Pinecone that copies and synchronizes vectors between indexes and namespaces at scale.
-Whether you're replicating thousands of namespaces across regions, lifting an index to a new dimension, or splitting a multi-tenant index into per-tenant ones, it gives you cost previews, resumable progress, and a zero-downtime sync option.
+Whether you're replicating thousands of namespaces across regions, splitting a multi-tenant index into per-tenant ones, or mirroring a production index into staging, it gives you cost previews, resumable progress, and a zero-downtime sync option.

 ## Walkthrough